-A panel of oligonucleotide capture probes was covalently linked to carboxylated fluorescently encoded beads (Luminex, Bio-Rad, MA, United States).
+A panel of oligonucleotide capture probes was covalently linked to carboxylated fluorescently encoded beads (Luminex; Bio-Rad, Hercules, CA, United States).
 Each probe has a unique sequence of 15 bases.
 Each sample lysate diluted at 1:1 and 1:2 was mixed with the pooled capture beads in a round-bottom assay well and hybridized for 16 h at 54 °C (final volume in each well was 100 µL).
-The assay mixture was mooved to a MultiScreen® Filter Plate (Millipore, Billerica, MA, United States) and unbound material was filter-washed from the wells by rinsing 3 times with wash buffer.
-The plate was hybridized with 100 µL/well of bDNA amplifier in Amplifier Diluent (Panomics, CA, United States) at 54 °C for 1 h.
-After the plate was filter- washed twice with wash buffer and incubated at 50 °C for 1 h with 100 µL/well of 5’-dT(Biotin)-conjugated label probe (Panomics, CA, United States) diluted in Label Probe Diluent (Panomics, CA, United States).
-After 2 washes, streptavidin-conjugated R-phycoerythrin diluted in SA-PE diluent (20 mmol/L Tris-HCl, 400 mmol/L lithium chloride, 1 mL/L Tween 20, 1 mL/L bovine serum albumin, and 5 mL/L Micr-O-protect) was added and the plate was shaken and incubated at room temperature for 30 min.
-We washed the beads to remove unbound SA-PE and then evaluated them with Bio-Plex® 200 system (Bio-Rad, MA, United States).
+The assay mixture was moved to a MultiScreen® Filter Plate (Millipore, Billerica, MA, United States), and unbound material was filter-washed from the wells by rinsing three times with wash buffer.
+The plate was hybridized with 100 µL/well of bDNA amplifier in Amplifier Diluent (Panomics, Santa Clara, CA, United States) at 54 °C for 1 h.
+The plate was filter- washed twice with wash buffer and incubated at 50 °C for 1 h with 100 µL/well of 5’-dT(Biotin)-conjugated label probe (Panomics) diluted in Label Probe Diluent (Panomics).
+After two washes, streptavidin-conjugated R-phycoerythrin diluted in SA-PE diluent (20 mmol/L Tris-HCl, 400 mmol/L lithium chloride, 1 mL/L Tween 20, 1 mL/L bovine serum albumin, and 5 mL/L Micr-O-protect) was added, and the plate was shaken and incubated at room temperature for 30 min.
+We washed the beads to remove unbound SA-PE and then evaluated them with Bio-Plex® 200 system (Bio-Rad).
 The SA-PE fluorescence measured from each bead was proportional to the number of mRNA transcripts captured by the beads.
-Expression of target-specific RNA molecules was calculated as the mean values from triplicate cultures and normalized against Actin gene (high expression housekeeping gene).
+Expression of target-specific RNA molecules was calculated as the mean values from triplicate cultures and normalized against the Actin gene (high expression housekeeping gene).

 Polymorphism analysis

-A standard non-enzymatic method, using the QIA-AMP® DNA Blood Maxi Kit (Qiagen GmbH, Hilden, Germany) was used to extract Genomic DNA from peripheral blood leucocytes of all CD patients and healthy controls.
-In addition, DNA samples from 70 healthy Caucasian subjects (140 alleles) were analysed as controls.
-Three exons of the CARD15/NOD2 gene (Exon 4, Exon 8, Exon 11), were amplified by PCR using pairs of primers derived from the published sequence of the gene (available upon request).
-Each exons is associated with the three main single-nucleotide polymorphisms (SNPs) (R702W-C2104T; G908R-G2722C; 1007fs-3020insC).
-These three main variants, associated with susceptibility to CD, represented 32%, 18%, and 31%, respectively, of the total CD mutations[13-15].
+A standard non-enzymatic method, using the QIA-AMP® DNA Blood Maxi Kit (Qiagen) was used to extract Genomic DNA from peripheral blood leucocytes of all CD patients and healthy controls.
+In addition, DNA samples from 70 healthy Caucasian subjects (140 alleles) were analyzed as controls.
+Three exons of the CARD15/NOD2 gene (Exon 4, Exon 8 and Exon 11), were amplified by PCR using pairs of primers derived from the published sequence of the gene (available upon request).
+Each exon is associated with the three main single nucleotide polymorphisms (R702W-C2104T; G908R-G2722C; 1007fs-3020insC).
+These three main variants, associated with susceptibility to CD, represented 32%, 18% and 31%, respectively, of the total CD mutations[13-15].

-The BigDye® Terminator Cycle Sequencing kit (Applied Biosystems, CA, United States) was used to perform direct sequencing of PCR amplified products (SNPs rs87950, rs127951, and rs137955) of the CARD15/NOD2 gene.
-The samples were analysed in an ABI Prism® 310 genetic analyzer (Applied Biosystems, CA, United States).
-The of the sequences were confirmed with the analysis of newly-amplified fragments and the sequencing of both DNA strands.
+The BigDye® Terminator Cycle Sequencing kit (Applied Biosystems, Foster City, CA, United States) was used to perform direct sequencing of PCR amplified products (single nucleotide polymorphisms rs87950, rs127951 and rs137955) of the CARD15/NOD2 gene.
+The samples were analyzed in an ABI Prism® 310 genetic analyzer (Applied Biosystems).
+The sequences were confirmed with the analysis of newly-amplified fragments and the sequencing of both DNA strands.